 6. If control with a pesticide fails, do not re-treat with a chemical that has the same mode of action.

 Reports of resistance have been documented for certain acaricides used to control citrus rust mite and fungicides used to combat diseases in Florida.
+Resistance is also likely to be found in weeds with repeated exposure to certain herbicides.
 Resistance to Benlate developed in the greasy spot fungus shortly after the product was introduced about 30 years ago and is still widespread.
 Benlate resistance also occurs in the scab fungus in isolated situations and is stable.
-Since Topsin is also a benzimidazole fungicide, isolates of fungi resistant to Benlate would also be resistant to Topsin.
-No resistance has developed to ferbam or strobilurin fungicides at this time, however, strobilurin fungicides (Abound, Gem, and Headline) have potential for resistance development.
-Dicofol resistance in citrus rust mite was detected throughout the citrus industry about 10 years ago, but resistance proved to be unstable and usage of dicofol has continued.
-Agri-mek tolerance in citrus rust mite is of concern and growers should follow sound resistant management practices when using this product.
+In tangerine groves with Alternaria brown spot, resistance has been detected to strobilurin fungicides (Abound, Gem, and Headline, and contained in the mixtures Pristine, Priaxor, and Amistar Top), but no resistance has developed to ferbam.
+Dicofol resistance in citrus rust mite was detected throughout the citrus industry about 10 years ago, but resistance proved to be unstable, and usage of dicofol has continued.
+Agri-mek tolerance in citrus rust mite is of concern, and growers should follow sound resistance management practices when using this product.
+Recent studies have shown reduced susceptibility to several insecticides in populations of Asian citrus psyllid after repeated exposure to similar materials, but that susceptibility can be restored by rotating modes of action used in management programs.
+Resistance management is crucial to the management of this insect.
+Glyphosate-resistant weeds are becoming commonplace in many production systems with the repeated use of this popular preemergence herbicide, highlighting the need to rotate materials for weed management.

 The following tables are provided to aid in the rotation of pesticides with different modes of action within a season or from year to year.
-There is a separate table for insecticides/acaricides, fungicides, and herbicides.
-The information in these tables was derived from information produced by the Insecticide Resistance Action Committee (IRAC) (http://www.irac-online.org/), Fungicide Resistance Action Committee (FRAC) (http://www.frac.info/) and the Herbicide Resistance Action Committee (HRAC) (http://www.plantprotection.org/hrac/).
-Each table lists the number (or letter in the case of herbicides) of the group code for each pesticide class, the group name or general description of that group of pesticides, the common name of pesticides used in citrus production that belong to each group and examples of trade names of pesticides for each common name listed.
+There are separate tables for insecticides/acaricides, fungicides/antibiotics, and herbicides.
+The information in these tables was derived from information produced by the Insecticide Resistance Action Committee (IRAC), the Fungicide Resistance Action Committee (FRAC), and the Herbicide Resistance Action Committee (HRAC).
+Each table lists the number (or letter in the case of herbicides) of the group code for each pesticide class, the group name or general description of that group of pesticides, the common name of pesticides used in citrus production that belong to each group, and examples of trade names of pesticides for each common name listed.
 When using the table to rotate between using products with different modes of action, choose products with a different group code than previously used in the grove during the current growing season.
-In the case of insecticides/ acaricides, many of these pesticides are broken into subgroups.
-It is unclear whether cross resistance will occur between these subgroups.
+In the case of insecticides/acaricides, many of these pesticides are broken into subgroups.
+It is unclear whether cross-resistance will occur between these subgroups.
 When possible, it is recommended to rotate with an entirely different group.
 (Note: The IRAC and FRAC mode of action systems both use a similar numbering system.
-There is no cross resistance potential between the insecticides and fungicides.)
-Products with broad-based activity such as sulfur, copper, and oil are not included in this list because the development of resistance to them is not likely.
+There is no cross-resistance potential between the insecticides and fungicides.)
+Products with broad-based activity such as sulfur and oil are not included in this list because the development of resistance to them is not likely.

 IRAC Group1